Pillar Guide

 How BrieXO Implements Web-Native BIM

-Live model viewer + collaboration suite
+Browser model viewer + collaboration context

 Integrated sustainability and commercial workflows